OAFE: your #1 source for toy reviews

 For whatever reason, Spider-Verse Peter Parker ended up looking like a cartoon doppelganger of comic artist Todd Nauck.
 Like, it's uncanny.
 The oblong head, the messy hair, the several days worth of stubble... we're not ragging on Nauck, by the way, he's the one who pointed it out.
 He's even cosplayed it at conventions!
 It's not like the animators did it on purpose, it's just a great coincidence.

-PBP gets a new body, because no other Spider-Man has been wearing sweatpants and an overcoat.
+PBP gets a new body, sculpted by May Thamtarana, because no other Spider-Man has been wearing sweatpants and an overcoat.
 And two mis-matched shoes: his right foot has a brown boot, while his left has a gray sneaker.
 The bit of Spidey costume visible under his jacket has sculpted webs and even a sculpted emblem on the chest.
 The figure's arms are the same as a lot of ML coat-wearers, but the hands are new.
 He's not quite sculpted with the big pot-belly seen in the movie, but there is a hint of a curve, and definitely no six-pack.

 You can give him a bigger gut if you want, though.
 Both torso joints are balljoints, so if you lean the waist all the way back and the chest all the way forward, it fakes the schlubbby look very well.
 And the coat hides how out-of-line his spine looks then!
 The rest of the joints are what we expect: ankles, shins, knees, thighs, hips, wrists, elbows, biceps, shoulders, neck, and head.
 The neck and torso were molded as separate pieces, presumably because that was cheaper than painting the neck pink (they were already skipping the unneccessary blue on the back of his shirt), but while there's a bit of "wiggle" in the join, it's not an actual joint.